 Music Styles: 80% DJs, 20% Bands

-Line-up: Still to be announced.
+Lineup: Still to be announced.

-7. Praerie Festival
+8. Praerie Festival

 Strong Line-Up

-Last year the Praerie Festival was organised with a very strong line-up with names like Ben Klock, Jan Oberlaender, Oliver Schories, Victor Ruiz and Annett Gapstream.
-If the organisation can pull this off again, it’s definitely worth visiting this festival.
-Besides electronic music there are also some live-acts and plenty of workshops.
+Last years the Praerie Festival offered its visitors a forceful lineup with names like Ben Klock, Jan Oberlaender, Oliver Schories, Victor Ruiz and Annett Gapstream.
+If the organization can pull this off again, it’s definitely worth visiting this festival in 2026.
+Besides electronic music, there are also some live acts and plenty of workshops.
+Tickets are available for 170€, which makes this festival one of the more affordable German festivals in 2026.

 Why visit Praerie Festival?